VengenceKrish/2Human2Paste/README.md

 2. Open Firefox and navigate to `about:addons`
 3. Click the gear icon and select "Install Add-on From File"
 4. Select the downloaded `.xpi` file

-### Chrome/Edge (Developer Mode)
-1. Download and extract the latest release
-2. Open Chrome/Edge and navigate to `chrome://extensions/` or `edge://extensions/`
-3. Enable "Developer mode"
-4. Click "Load unpacked" and select the `src` folder

 ## Usage